Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Background

-Causal relations in a dynamic system can be represented by a dynamic structural causal model (SCM) \cite{Pearl_2000}.
-In this work, we assume that the dynamic SCM is linear and that there is no hidden common causes, i.e., causal sufficiency \cite{Spirtes_2000}.
-We will use the following dynamic SCM as running example:
+In this section, we first introduce some terminology, tools, and assumptions which are standard for the major part.
+We use upper case letters to denote observed random variables, lower case letters to represent deterministic constants, blackboard bold for sets, and Greek letter $\xi$ to denote noise.
+A directed graph is denoted as ${\mathcal{G}}$ and parents and descendants of $X$ in ${\mathcal{G}}$ are respectively denoted as $\mathrm{Pa}_{\mathcal{G}}(X)$ and $\mathrm{Desc}_{\mathcal{G}}(X)$.
+We denote $\langle X, \ldots, Y \rangle$ a path in a graph which starts at node $X$ and ends at node $Y$ and we denote $\langle X-Z, \ldots, W-Y \rangle$ a walk in a graph which starts at node $X$ and ends at node $Y$ (nodes are used for paths and edges are used for walks).
+The skeleton of a directed graph, is a graph that consists only of undirected edges that represent the same adjacencies as in the directed graph~\citep{hasan2023survey}.

-Several causal graphs can be used to represent the causal relations of such a dynamic SCM qualitatively \cite{Assaad_2022}.
-The most complete one is the full-time causal graph (Figure.~\ref{fig:full-graph}) which represents an infinite graph of the dynamic system through infinite nodes and infinite edges.
-The full-time causal graph is assumed to be acyclic and to satisfy the causal Markov condition, i.e., each node is independent of all other nodes, except for its descendants, given its parents \cite{Spirtes_2000}.
-Working with full-time causal graphs is often impractical, which has led to the adoption of simpler causal graphs, assuming that causal relations between time series hold throughout time.
-This is formalized in the following assumption, in which $\textbf{V}^{\mathrm{f}} = (\mathbf{V}_{t-\infty}, \cdots, \mathbf{V}_t, \ldots, \mathbf{V}_{t+\infty})$ where $\mathbf{V}$ denotes a vector of $d$ time series.
+Causal relations in a dynamical system can be represented by a dynamic structural causal model, an extension of structural causal model \citep[SCM, ][]{Pearl_2000} to time series.
+In such dynamic SCM, each point in a time series is defined by the function of its parents and some unobserved noise.
+Without loss of generality, we will use the linear dynamic SCM represented in Equation~(\ref{eq:SCM}) as a running example.